Last Updated: August 10, 2026

 Use the same Acquire Team.mpp file used in the previous exercise for this one.

-Wendy needs to be there for this first task, so we have no choice but to delay the project before it even starts.
+Wendy needs to be there for this first activity, so we have no choice but to delay the project before it even starts.
 The best way to do that is to change the project start to 1/5/2022.
 We already know that Wendy isn’t coming back from the holidays until 1/5/2022, so we might as well make that change to the overall schedule.

-1. The project or task calendar.
+The project or task calendar.

-5. Make sure Calculation is On in Options / Schedule.
+Make sure Calculation is On in Options / Schedule.

 Also, notice the timing constraint on PMO complete.
 There is a Must Finish On constraint of 5/3/22.
 If you insert the Total Slack field, you will note that the schedule has several days of negative slack, so let’s make that correction by delaying the finish date.
-For the PMO complete task, go to Task Information / Advanced tab, and change the MFO date to 5/5/2022.
+For the PMO complete activity, go to Task Information / Advanced tab, and change the MFO date to 5/5/2022.

-From the Gantt Chart view in the figure below, we can see the tasks involved in the over allocations and we get a pretty good sense of the general time period, in this example last part of February and the first part of March, we need to look at closely to resolve these resource conflicts.
+From the Gantt Chart view in the figure below, we can see the activities involved in the over allocations and we get a pretty good sense of the general time period, in this example last part of February and the first part of March, we need to look at closely to resolve these resource conflicts.

 Apply the Resource Usage view.
 Adjust the time scale to week periods, because let’s say, that is the unit you are concerned about regarding over allocations.
 Then scroll to 1/30/2022 and make some of your observations and perhaps decisions.